MaastrichtU-IDS/translator-openpredict/docs/contribute/README.md

 * Be nice, please.
 * Don't make jokes related to the ethnicity, origins, or community a user belongs to or identifies as, unless it is about windows users, or emacs/vim aliens.
-* Be honest and considerate when you criticize someone works, we are here for that.
+* Critics are encouraged, but please be considerate of other people work and difference of background.
-* Accept and answer relevant critics and questions about your approach 🤝
+* Accept and answer relevant critics and questions about your approach, it shows interest in your ideas 🤝
 * Be careful with confidential informations, including your and others personal informations 🔒
 * Respect intellectual property, as much as possible 🧻